wp-plugins/app-store-assistant/readme.txt

 In Version 5.0 the shortcodes appStore_IDsearch and ios_asaf_atomfeed have been deprecated.
 The functionality of appStore_IDsearch has been moved to the Settings page.
 You should change the shortcode from ios_asaf_atomfeed to *asaf_atomfeed*.

 In Version 5.6 the Cacheing system has been replaced.
 It is recommended that you clear the caches before upgrading.

+In Version 6.0.6 the Image system has been replaced.
+It is recommended that you clear the caches AFTER upgrading.

+In Version 6.3.0 Apple has switched from LinkShare to PHG (Apply Here: http://affiliate.itunes.apple.com/apply).
+THIS VERSION REQUIRES WordPress 3.6 or later!!!!!

 == Note ==